-This week we found out that unhealthy diets account for almost 20% of all deaths world-wide.
-That’s an estimated 20 million people.
-Trump wants to make that number rise by at least three-quarters of a million people.
+This week we found out that unhealthy diets account for about 11 million deaths worldwide each year.
+Donald Trump wants to raise that number by at least 750,000.

-750,000.
-That’s how many are likely to lose food assistance later this year under a new proposal by the White House administration.
-The proposal is meant to encourage Able Bodied Adults Without Dependents (ABAWDs) to go to work, but it’s based on the wrong assumption that these people are lazy and haven’t already been seeking jobs.
+Three-quarters of a million people—that’s how many could lose their benefits under the Supplemental Nutrition Assistance Program, or SNAP, later this year under a new proposal from the White House, according to NPR.
+The proposal is meant to encourage “able bodied adults without dependents” (ABAWDs) to go to work, but it’s based on the wrong assumption that these people are lazy and haven’t already been seeking jobs.
 It’s not only a classist sentiment; it’s also racist.

-Craig Gundersen, professor of agriculture and consumer economics at the University of Illinois tells NPR, “This idea that people are ripping off the system or something, that’s just not true.”
+Craig Gundersen, professor of agriculture and consumer economics at the University of Illinois at Urbana-Champaign, tells NPR, “This idea that people are ripping off the system or something, that’s just not true.”

-The payoff isn’t that big for someone looking to ‘cheat the system’.
-According to statistics from the Center on Budget and Policy Proposals, the average monthly for the Supplemental Nutrition Assistance Program (SNAP) benefit, formerly known as Food Stamps, was only $126 per person in 2016.
-It is true however, that selling SNAP benefits for cash is illegal and considered to be defrauding the government.
+The payoff isn’t that big for someone looking to “cheat the system.”
+According to statistics from the Center on Budget and Policy Proposals, the average monthly benefit from SNAP, formerly known as food stamps, was only $126 per person in 2018.
+It is true, however, that selling SNAP benefits for cash is illegal and considered to be defrauding the government.
 This method of “fraud” is on the rise.
-But many feel that exchanging a $125 dollar food voucher in order to have cash to pay other bills, or other means of survival, isn’t behavior worthy of being demonized or criminalized; it’s a method of survival for those who need help the most.
+But many feel that exchanging a $125 food voucher in order to have cash to pay other bills, or other means of survival, isn’t behavior worthy of being demonized or criminalized; it’s a method of survival for those who need help the most.

 Supporters of the bill claim it should be easy to find jobs in this better economy and job market; but the bill ignores the barriers to work that many people face.
-Parents, for instance, are often limited to finding employment that won’t conflict with their kid’s school schedule because the cost of before/after school programs is outrageous.
-Many poor people can’t afford cars to travel to work (or a volunteer site, or job training), and in rural areas public transportation often isn’t available.
-Formerly incarcerated people are ineligible or overlooked for many positions; the homeless, drug-addicted, and mentally ill struggle as well.
+Parents, for instance, are often limited to finding employment that won’t conflict with their kid’s school schedule because the cost of before- and after-school programs is outrageous.
+Many poor people can’t afford cars to travel to work (or a volunteer site, or job training), and in rural areas, public transportation often isn’t available.
+Formerly incarcerated people are ineligible or overlooked for many positions; the homeless, drug-addicted and mentally ill struggle as well.

 Food justice advocates agree that solutions to hunger are systemic, not personal.
 Most people using food assistance have been pushed to the margins of society through unjust systems, not through lack of trying.
 These oppressive systems and administrators are not simply “unaware” of the devastating effects they’ve had.
 Pull yourself up by the bootstraps legislation like this one threatens to leave our most vulnerable communities in real danger, and they know this.